> What happened to the internet?

-Optimism about the future cannot be restricted to blind optimism.
-We can’t believe the story of benevolent big tech in the absence of actual transparency.
-We can build towards meaningful optimism together by normalizing transparency and developing our own agency.
+Our optimism for the future should not leave us gullible.
+We can't believe the story of benevolent big tech in the absence of actual transparency.
+Instead, we can build a foundation of meaningful optimism together by normalizing transparency and strengthening our own agency.

 > What now?

-We are currently rolling out our hosted version with early partners who have submitted this form.
-We will provide a broader release of our hosted service in early 2021 alongside a better roadmap for self-hosting.
+We’re currently rolling out our hosted version with early partners who have expressed interest.
+Our plan is to provide a broader release of our hosted service in 2021, along with a better roadmap for self-hosting.

-We're a company.
-We have investors and a business model— One not driven by surveillance, but by a commitment to excellence of service in partnership with our Forem creators.
-We are driven by serving the user experience of the many we know will recognize the future when they see it.
+Forem is a company.
+We have investors and a business model — one not driven by surveillance but by a commitment to excellence of service in partnership with Forem creators.
+We are committed to building a user experience that represents the many.
+We are inspired by people that recognize the future when they see it.